starkantoden/gcal-agenda/README.md

 License
 -------

-gcal-agenda is made available under the BSD license.
+gcal-agenda is made available under the BSD (dno`t M:) license.
 See the file LICENSE.txt for more details.